Stroman, Gausman take $18.9M; Springer, LeMahieu reject - WHIZ News

 A team signing the player would give up either its third-highest draft pick, its second-highest pick and $500,000 of international signing bonus allotment or its second- and fifth-highest selections and $1 million of international signing bonus allotment, depending on revenue-sharing and luxury tax status of the signing club.

-Qualifying offers began after the 2012 season, and only seven of 96 offers have been accepted.
+Qualifying offers began after the 2012 season, and only 10 of 96 offers have been accepted.

 Other players among the 181 players who became free agents can sign without compensation.
 That group includes pitcher Masahiro Tanaka, outfielder Marcell Ozuna, shortstop Didi Gregorius and designated hitter Nelson Cruz.